jarviscanada/jarvis_data_eng_BrandonWong/README.md

 ## Miscellaneous
-- TechAccel Program Certificate issued by McGill Engine Centre [2023]
+- Certificate: TechAccel Program Certificate issued by McGill Engine Centre [2023]
-- Certified Empowered Startupper issued by Empowered Startups [2023]
+- Certificate: Certified Empowered Startupper issued by Empowered Startups [2023]
-- 1st Place at iPitch issued by JHKBA (Junior Hong Kong Business Association) [2023]
+- Award: 1st Place at iPitch issued by JHKBA (Junior Hong Kong Business Association) [2023]
-- 1st Place at McHacks 9th issued by HackMcGill [2022]
+- Award: 1st Place at McHacks 9th issued by HackMcGill [2022]
-- Violinist
+- Violinist: Toured at the Summa Cum Laude festival in Vienna and 4 other cities as a concert master of the Montreal Suzuki String Orchestra.
+I also competed in soloist competitions in Victoriaville, Quebec representing my high school music program.
-- Saxophonist
+- Saxophonist: Played at the Montreal Jazz Festival as an alto saxophonist for 3 years consecutive.
-- Gundam Modelling
+- Gundam Models: Build plastic models from the Gundam Franchise.
+I prefer Gundams from the Universal Century.
-- Audiophile
+- Audiophile: Enjoy a balanced audio feedback while listening to jazz.
+I currently use the Beyerdynamics DT990 Pro, 250 Ohms.
-- Coffee Enthusiast
+- Coffee Enthusiast: Fall in the rabbit hole of the Aeropress.
+I dabble with medium roast coffee accompanied by a hint of nuts.